gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 species-poor regions than they would be in species-rich ones.

 ![Comparison between a species-rich region (Northeast) and a species-poor one (Southwest) at a given scale, based on the SDM predictions](figures/subareas-combined.png){#fig:subareas}

+## Uniqueness depends on the scale on which it is measured

 The LCBD-richness relationship shows some important variation when scaling up and changing the region's study extent (@fig:scaling).
 On smaller scales,